-Patrick Donovan is a Massachusetts Criminal Lawyer who has helped many people fight Larceny charges including Larceny By Embezzlement charges.
-If you have been charged with Larceny By Embezzlement call today for a free consultation.
+Patrick Donovan is a Massachusetts Criminal Lawyer who has helped many people fight their Mass. theft charges.
+Call Attorney Patrick Donovan if you have been charged or are facing any type of theft charge.

-Massachusetts General Laws Chapter 266, Section 30 governs the theft crime of Larceny by Embezzlement.
-Embezzlement differs from traditional larceny in that it is committed by a person in a position of trust with regards to the property.
-In order to successfully prove a charge of larceny by embezzlement against you, the Commonwealth would have to prove that:
+Embezzlement differs from regular larceny in that it is committed by a person in a position of trust with regards to the property.

 1. You were entrusted with the property of another person or entity;